 |Commodore 64||DOS (EGA)|

 While somewhat unheard in most of the world, it was a huge success in the UK.
 Throughout the rest of the decade, it would be ported and re-made on several systems.
 The most notable of these is the 1988 Amiga remake.
 It improved the graphics considerably and added additional levels but doesn't have the same charm as the original.
 The ZX Spectrum looks and plays the same as the BBC Micro, but with that added colour blocks that I've always found to be really distracting.
 The Commodore 64 port plays well, but the graphics look really off making for quite the ugly adaptation.
 PC gamers got a decent version with the option for CGA or EGA graphics.
 The difference between the two is striking with EGA bringing about more colours and nice background art.
-Each port may hold some interesting differences, but the for me the BBC Micro holds the most nostalgia.
+Each port may hold some interesting differences, but then for me the BBC Micro holds the most nostalgia.

 |Chucky Egg II (Amiga)||Chucky Egg II (Amiga)|

-The platforming isn't consistant on each platform either.
-In the Commodore 64 version for example, you jump higher and further which makes jumping over enemies easier, but precision landing more frustrating.
+The platforming isn't consistent on each platform either.
+In the Commodore 64 version, for example, you jump higher and further which makes jumping over enemies easier, but precision landing more frustrating.
 The Amiga version is far more difficult, requiring jumps at the exact moment to clear a foe.
 The difference is epitomised in only the second screen where you travel underground and are required to leap over moles to collect a bone so you can later distract a dog (yep, it's one of those games).
 Playing the C64 makes this screen easy, even on the hardest setting.
 It gets you used to Harry's controls and momentum - he moves how you would expect consistently throughout the game.
 The Amiga version is stuck on hard with no option to change it.
 Clearing the moles is frustrating.
 You literally have to jump within two pixels before you reach its nose.
 It's not uncommon to lose all of your lives before you even get to the bone, at least for me.
 It's only really bearable with some of the cheat hacks enabled.

 |Chucky Egg II (Commodore 64)||Chucky Egg II (Commodore 64)|

 While popular at the time, Chuckie Egg II (known as Chockie Egg in some territories) has aged pretty badly.
 It has none of the charm or coding skill of the Dizzy games and lacks the bizarre wackiness of Wizball 2.
-The first game on the other hand is an absolute classic, no matter what system you play it on.
+The first game, on the other hand, is an absolute classic, no matter what system you play it on.
 It's surprising that there was no arcade release as the pursuit for a high score can reach Donkey Kong levels of hardcore skill.
 A forgotten classic that comes highly recommended.

 To download the game, follow the link below.
 This custom installer exclusive to The Collection Chamber uses uses DOSBox to bring the PC version to modern systems and FS-UAE to emulate the Amiga versions.
 The Commodore 64 games are emulated using Vice 64 while the BBC Micro game has been perfectly ported to Flash by Neil Crutchlow.
 Tested on Windows 10.